There are two types of banks that store cord blood:

 Many doctors and researchers support saving umbilical cord blood mainly because of the promise that stem cell research holds for the future.
 Most of us would have little use for stem cells now, but research into using them to treat diseases is ongoing — and the future looks promising.

 If you'd like to donate your child's umbilical cord blood, talk to your obstetrician or midwife or contact the hospital or birthing center where your baby will be born.
-It's best to start this process early in your second trimester to give yourself plenty of time to register for this service.
+It's best to start the process early in your second trimester to give yourself plenty of time to register for this service.